-Huron City is situated on an elevated plateau overlooking Lake Huron.
-This commanding view down a large sloping field to the lake is a beautiful sight and one of the highest in Huron county.
+Huron City is situated on a commanding elevated plateau overlooking Lake Huron.
+This marvelous view looks down a large sloping field to the lake is a beautiful sight and one of the highest in Huron county.

 The Making of A Company Town

 The firm constructed an extensive dock in connection with its milling operations at Huron City.
 In the course of their business, the firm became considerably dependent on shipping lumber and receiving merchant goods to sell locally.
 Soon they owned several steamships and sailing craft, including the propeller Huron City, the schooners Almira.
 Hubbard, of Madison, and six to eight others.
 All of which they employed in lumber transportation.
 The propeller Huron City was built at Sandusky. the schooner Hubbard at Port Hinton, and the Almira at Fremont.